odoo/documentation/content/applications/finance/payment_acquirers.rst

-If you have multiple companies on your database and wish to use the same payment acquirer for several or all of them, switch to the company on which the payment acquirer is configured, then go to :menuselection:`Accounting / Website --> Configuration --> Payments: Payment Acquirers` and select the payment acquirer to use.
+If you have multiple companies on your database and wish to use the same payment acquirer for several or all of them, switch to the company on which the payment acquirer is configured, then go to :menuselection:`Accounting / Website --> Configuration --> Payment Acquirers` and select the payment acquirer to use.
 Then, click :menuselection:`Action --> Duplicate`, and in the :guilabel:`Company` field, set the company for which you want to have that payment acquirer available.
 Configure the rest of the fields according to your needs, and :guilabel:`Save`.